jamesodhunt/foo/README.md

 # foo
 foo!

-This should link to an issue: #1.
+This should link to an issue: #1 (but no, github markdown sux. rST ftw!)